Outer Strong Blocking Sets: Bounds of the Size of Outer Strong Blocking Sets

 \end{proof}

-\begin{remark} Let us underline that the results obtained so far in this section, are valid for ge\-neral sets of (non-necessarily disjoint) subspaces of $\PG(k-1,q)$ and not only those belonging to a Desarguesian spread, that is, those coming from the field reduction map from $\PG\left(\frac{k}{h}-1,q^h\right)$. \end{remark}
+\begin{remark} Let us underline that the results obtained so far in this section, are valid for ge\-neral sets of (not necessarily disjoint) subspaces of $\PG(k-1,q)$ and not only those belonging to a Desarguesian spread, that is, those coming from the field reduction map from $\PG\left(\frac{k}{h}-1,q^h\right)$. \end{remark}

-The correspondence between outer strong blocking sets and outer minimal codes implies the following corrolary.
+The correspondence between outer strong blocking sets and outer minimal codes implies the following corollary.

 \begin{corollary} The cardinality $N$ of an outer strong blocking set in $\PG(K-1,q^h)$, or equivalently the length $N$ of a $K$-dimensional outer minimal code defined over $\F_{q^h}$, satisfies the following inequality